eclipse-tractusx/bpdm/docs/api/README.md

 The full implementation of the Golden Record Process - which includes duplication checks, categorizing and cleaning of data - is not yet provided in this repository.
 Instead, BPDM offers a dummy golden record processing service that performs rudimentary checks and processing to offer a limited Golden Record Process without relying on an external provider.
-Since the dummy service is very limited when using the BPDM API behind such a dummy golden record process comes with restrictions.
+Since the dummy service is very limited, using the BPDM API behind such a dummy golden record process comes with [restrictions](../architecture/11_Risks_And_Technical_Debts.md).
-The next sections deal with how to use the BPDM API as a sharing member with a real golden record process and what to consider with the dummy service.

 > NOTE: